 1. What is Rebar?

 The Rebar MFC control acts as the hosting container for the MFC Toolbar controls.
-Using the rebar control you can float around the toolbar control in a same row and you can easily re-arrange the control.
+Using the rebar control you can float around the toolbar control in the same row and you can easily re-arrange the control.
 The rebar control is not limited to host only the toolbars, it can host control like EditBox, Combobox etc. Have a look at the below depiction:

 Here, we have two toolbars housed on the rebar.
 The Gripper is the one, which allows us to move the toolbar around the rebar.
-When we use the rebar, user will have the facility moving the toolbar using it’s gripper and even they can move the toolbar one below the other one.
+When we use the rebar, the user will have the facility of moving the toolbar using its gripper and even they can move the toolbar one below the other one.
 In this article, I will show how do you create two toolbars and house that using the MFC Rebar.

 2. Example – Using the MFC Rebar Control